DevLenin06/Stroke-Prediction-Model/README.md

 ```

 ## Conclusion
 This project demonstrates how Logistic Regression can be used to predict health outcomes like strokes.
 With proper preprocessing and handling of class imbalance, the model achieved a balance between precision and recall.
-While there’s room for improvement, the project lays a solid foundation for further exploration in stroke prediction.
+While there’s room for improvement, this project lays a solid foundation for further exploration in stroke prediction.